 Wrestling events are held throughout the year.
 Attending in person helps you appreciate the athleticism and skill involved in one of the world’s oldest sports.

-Wrestling has very strict weight classes and demands a rigorous diet in order to compete in the appropriate division.
+Wrestling has very strict weight classes and demands a rigorous diet in order for a wrestler to compete in the appropriate division.
 Take on the challenge and try a “wrestler’s diet” for a little while.
-Enjoy lean meats and vegetables, avoid foods with high sodium and saturated fats, and watch as your energy and strength soar.
+Enjoy lean meats and vegetables, avoid foods with high sodium and saturated fats and watch as your energy and strength soar!

 Whether in the form of Sombo (Russia), Judo (Japan), or Freestyle (USA and Great Britain), the different styles of wrestling embrace cultural aspects of their places of origin.
 Learn about the various backgrounds of each — and gain a new level of respect for the sport and the countries where each style was founded.

 In the book of Genesis, the prophet, Jacob, wrestles with an angel in the Bible.